mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 used to mirror branches, tags, and commits between repositories.
 It is useful when you want to use a repository outside of GitLab.

-A repository mirror at GitLab will be updated automatically.
+A repository mirror at GitLab updates automatically.
 You can also manually trigger an update at most once every 5 minutes on GitLab.com with [the limit set by the administrator on self-managed instances](../../../administration/instance_limits.md#pull-mirroring-interval).

 There are two kinds of repository mirroring supported by GitLab: